elastos/Elastos.Developer.Website/content/faq/faq_development.md

 {{% faqentry question="Is there an SDK plug-in for popular IDEs like; PyDev, Aptana, Visual Studio, etc.?" %}}

-It’s a C++ SDK so this can be extended to be used from python, golang, etc. However, no plugin available for IDEs yet.
-Maybe in the future
+No plugin available for IDEs yet.
+Maybe in the future.

 {{% /faqentry %}}

-{{< todo "Not right?
-Ex: On android, developers use a android sdk, not the C++ native part" >}}

 {{% faqentry question="Is there a difference between the terms ecosystem and platform in relation to Elastos?" %}}